luispedro/luispedro_org/content/simplecms/software/jug.rst

 What is it?
 -----------

-One line summary: it is a *light-weight, Python only, implementation of a parallel processing* framework.
+It is a *light-weight, Python only, distributed computing framework.*

 Jug allows you to write code that is broken up into tasks and run different tasks on different processors.
 You can also think of it as a lightweight